hypertrack/quickstart-android/README.md

 #### Step 2.
 Create HyperTrack User
 The next thing that you need to do is to create a HyperTrack user.
 More details about the function [here](https://docs.hypertrack.com/sdks/android/reference/user.html#getorcreate-user).

-When the user is created, we need to create action to start tracking his location and activity.
+When the user is created, we need to start tracking his location and activity.

 ```java
 // Get User details, if specified